 Following, are three tremendous benefits provided by such a business structure that are simply impossible to ignore.

 Firstly, the close proximity of the showroom to the manufacturing facility will significantly decrease incidents of damage.
 A relentless chain of possible threats exists that can mar a brand new, flawless item the moment it leaves the factory.
 Rain, sun, heat, bumpy roads, careless handling, careful handling that nevertheless results in the accidental dropping or bashing of an object; all are infinitely more likely to occur when a shipment hits the road.
 Such unfortunate phenomenon may cost a business dearly, not to mention the actual, inevitable cost of transportation.

 We’ve now arrived at the final and ultimately the most important benefit of having your manufacturing facility next door to your showroom; customer satisfaction.
 This really is a synthesis of the previous two points.
-The efficiency, attentiveness, flawless decor and accelerated yet exemplary customer service perceived by the clientele of such companies, The Chair Market for example; an inevitable result of the partnering of factory and showroom, ensures a steady flow of dedicated, life-long customers.
+The efficiency, attentiveness, flawless furniture, and accelerated yet exemplary customer service perceived by the clientele of such a company, The Chair Market for example, ensures a steady flow of dedicated, life-long customers.
 Perhaps this is the strongest point yet to ponder, when considering shipping your means of production overseas.

 The Chair Market has traveled deep into the tunnel.
 It shields its eyes, nearly blinded by the intensity, by the caustic glow of perfection.
-Behind it, almost deafening is the incoherent babel of competitors lost and stumbling in the darkness.
+Behind it, almost deafening is the incoherent babel of competitors lost and stumbling in the darkness across oceans.